Home » Govt Exams » SSC CHSL Exam 2022: Latest News, Date, Eligibility, Salary & Vacancies

 SSC Stenographer Exam Dates, Fees, Eligibility & Notification

-Candidates taking the SSC CHSL 2023 Exam will first have to clear the written exam.
+Candidates taking the SSC CHSL 2023 Exam must first clear the written exam.
 Only those candidates who clear the cut-off for the written exam will receive a call for an interview.
 SSC Board conducts a personality test/interview for candidates who manage to clear the written test stage of the exam.

 SSC CHSL has set the age limit for the applying candidates between 18-27 years.
-So, anyone who has cleared the 10+2 Exam from any stream and is below the age of 27 years can apply for the exam till 07th March 2022.
+So, anyone who has cleared the 10+2 Exam from any stream and is below the age of 27 can apply until 07th March 2022.

 The SSC CHSL 2022 Exam will be held in various shifts throughout the day.
 The date and shift of a candidate’s exam are decided by the SSC Board itself and printed on the admit cards.
 The decision is purely at the discretion of the SSC Board and not the candidate.